© Copyright Carter McNamara, MBA, PhD

 Profit and Loss (Income) Statements

 Financial analysis can tell you a lot about how your business is doing.
-Without this analysis, you may end up staring at a bunch of numbers on budgets, cash flow projections and profit and loss statements.
-You should set aside at least a few hours every month to do financial analysis.
-Analysis includes cash flow analysis and budget deviation analysis mentioned above.
+Without this analysis, you may end up staring at a bunch of numbers on budgets, cash flow projections, and profit and loss statements.
+You should set aside at least a few hours every month to do a financial analysis.
+The analysis includes cash flow analysis and budget deviation analysis mentioned above.

 How you carry out the analysis depends on the nature and needs of you and your business.
-The following links will help you get a sense for the “territory” of financial analysis.
+The following links will help you get a sense of the “territory” of financial analysis.

-There are a variety of ways to help determine profitability of your business.
+There are a variety of ways to help determine the profitability of your business.